-The fatigue test of a helicopter tail boom is a part of ASTYANAX (Aircraft fuselage crack monitoring sYstem And prognosis through on-boArd eXpert sensor network) project governed by European Defence Agency [28].
+The fatigue test of a helicopter tail boom is a part of the European Defence Agency's ASTYANAX (Aircraft fuselage crack monitoring sYstem And prognosis through on-boArd eXpert sensor network) project [28].
 The platform used for the project is Mi-8/17 helicopter.
 The tail boom of the helicopter was equipped with FBG, PZT sensors as well as crack gauges.
 In Fig. 33 a PZT network and crack gauges installed near an introduced crack are presented.

-Two kinds of PZT transducers were used: single- and multi-layered.
+Two kind of PZT transducers were used: single- and multi-layered.
 The following parameters of PZT excitation were used: